 “No time to slack off.
 Let’s go.”

-We jumped into the Wreck and headed for the Canterbury.
+We jump into the Wreck and head for the Canterbury.

-“Back to junkieland.
+“Back to junkieland?
 No way.
-You’re coming home me with me,” I insisted.
+You’re coming home me with me,” I insist.

-Nicky and Alice giggled, happy to have me back in heteroland.
+Nicky and Alice giggle, happy to have me back in heteroland.

 “But.
 But, what about those lowlifes at my place?”

 “They’ll leave once you haven’t provided their next fix.”

 I turn to her posse.
 “Where should I drop you.”